 - Specialist Provider Element

-We strive to ensure that an understanding of equality, diversity and inclusion runs through the planning and delivery of the SIRF review.
+An understanding of equality, diversity and inclusion (EDI) will run through the planning and delivery of the SIRF review.

 The equality impact assessment informs the development and delivery of the SIRF review.
 It considers the possible impacts of our SIRF approaches, sector engagement, and the overall review of SIRF on different groups.

-Research England aims to create and sustain the conditions for a healthy, dynamic, diverse and inclusive research and knowledge exchange system in the English higher education sector.
+Research England’s mission is to create and sustain the conditions for a healthy, dynamic, diverse and inclusive research and knowledge exchange system in the English higher education sector.

-Our formula-driven research funding provides flexible funding that allows higher education providers to make decisions on how to use these allocations, supporting their strategic autonomy.
+Within this mission, our formula-driven SIRF provides flexible funding that allows higher education providers to make decisions on how to use these allocations.
+This supports their strategic autonomy.

 Principles